 Limited Number of University Rentals

 The University does own some properties that are rented by members of the faculty and staff.
 Preference for assignment of vacancies in University housing facilities is given to incoming members of the staff with responsibilities that require them to be on or near campus.
 Other incoming members will be considered for housing in the order of application.
-Facilities rented to new members of the staff will generally be a maximum of twelve month lease at the rent specified in the lease agreement.
-The first lease term will begin on the date of arrival and expire June 30 the following year.
-If the staff member requests to remain in the unit beyond the first year, the rental rate will increase 5% and the lease term will be July 1 through June 30 the following year.
-The maximum term in any University rental is three years.
+Facilities rented to new members of the staff will generally be assigned a lease of 12 months maximum with the rent specified in the lease agreement.
+Lease terms will begin no earlier than July 1 and will expire May 31 the following year.

 How to Apply for a Rental

-New faculty and staff should contact Lori Wilson, Director Business Services or Taylor Kirby, Finance Operational Support Specialist at email@example.com to have his or her name placed on the housing request list.
-The number of vacancies varies from year to year and the number of requests usually well exceeds the available units; therefore, housing may not be available to meet all requests.
-New faculty and staff should also be encouraged to investigate other rental options in the local communities.
+New faculty and staff should contact Lori Wilson, Director of Business Services, or Taylor Kirby, Finance Operational Support Specialist, at firstname.lastname@example.org to have his or her name placed on the housing request list.
+The number of vacancies varies from year to year, and the number of requests usually well exceeds the available units; therefore, housing may not be available to meet all requests.
+New faculty and staff are also encouraged to investigate other rental options in the local communities.